ARMmbed/mbed-os-5-docs/docs/api/platform/flow_control.md

 The Wait API creates delays by actively blocking the execution for a period of time.
 It uses the busy wait strategy - internally running a loop until the end of the period.

-Here is an example that uses `wait_us()` of the API to wait a number of microseconds:
+Here is an example that uses the API's `wait_us()` function to wait a number of microseconds:

 [![View code](https://www.mbed.com/embed/?url=https://github.com/ARMmbed/mbed-os-snippet-Flow-Control-Busy-Wait)](https://github.com/ARMmbed/mbed-os-snippet-Flow-Control-Busy-Wait/blob/v6.0/main.cpp)

-The processor is active for the entire duration, so the Wait API is suitable when you need short delays (nanoseconds to a few microseconds) without triggering [sleep modes](../apis/power-management-sleep.html) which have some wake-up latencies.
+The processor is active for the entire duration, so the Wait API is suitable when you need short delays (nanoseconds to a few microseconds) without triggering [sleep modes](../apis/power-management-sleep.html), which have some wake-up latencies.
 It is also safe to use in interrupt contexts.
-However, we do not recommend busy waiting for longer delays, during which the system may not be able to switch to other tasks or save power as it cannot sleep.
+However, we do not recommend busy waiting for longer delays: the system may not be able to switch to other tasks or save power by sleeping.

 For longer delays - millisecond to seconds - use one of the other techniques.